jameshfisher/jameshfisher.com/_posts/2016-12-07-makefile-automatic-variables.md

 ---
-title: Automatic variables in a `Makefile`
+title: What are automatic variables (dollar variables) in a `Makefile`?
 ---

 Suppose in your `Makefile` you wrote: